 The medieval remains of the Via Claudia Augusta prove that the Romans already appreciated Mils.
 Inns and stables were built on one striking stretch of road, the "Milser Gstoag", to provide accommo-dation for travellers.
 Gradually, the individual houses along the road developed into a lively village, favoured and protected by the

 Mils bei Imst

-in the Imst Holiday Region
+in the Imst Outdoor Region

 surrounding nature of the Milserberg mountain and the floodplain.
 The village learned how to preserve its natural tranquillity from its historical time as an important stop off point.
 Maybe that's why Mils is synonymous with rest and relaxation today.
 Walking paths, green meadows and sunshine – you just have to take a slow stroll here.